 We have no products approved for sale and all of our drug candidates are in early stages of development.
 We completed a Phase 1 clinical study of our first lead drug candidate, UBX0101, in the second quarter of 2019 and we initiated a Phase 2 clinical study of UBX0101 in the fourth quarter of 2019 and a Phase 1b clinical study of both a higher dose and repeat doses in the first quarter of 2020.
-To advance our ophthalmology program, we intend to complete IND-enabling studies for our two lead drug candidates, UBX1325 and UBX1967, prior to selecting the first molecule to advance into a first-in-human clinical study.
-We continue to expect to file an IND for a Phase 1 safety study for this program in the second half of 2020.
-Assuming clinical sites are able to recruit investigators and study staff, and enroll patients, we also expect to initiate a Phase 1 study for this program in the second half of 2020 pursuant to which we intend to explore multiple age-related eye diseases.
+To advance our ophthalmology program, we completed IND-enabling studies for our lead drug candidate, UBX1325 in the third quarter of 2020.
+We plan to initiate a Phase 1 clinical study for UBX1325 and, assuming clinical sites are able to recruit investigators and study staff, and enroll patients, we also expect to initiate a Phase 1 study for this program in the second half of 2020 pursuant to which we intend to explore multiple age-related eye diseases.
 However, the impact of the COVID-19 pandemic timing of study initiations, enrollment and completions is hard to assess due the rapidly evolving nature of the situation and it is possible that the study initiation, enrollment and completion may be delayed.

 UBX0101 is the only drug candidate that we have administered to humans, and as such, we face significant translational risk with our drug candidates.
 We may also be required by the FDA or similar foreign regulatory agencies to conduct additional preclinical studies beyond those planned to support the commencement of clinical trials.
 For example, in preclinical studies, we observed that UBX1967 showed sustained exposure in ocular tissues of interest after intravitreal injection.
 After engaging the FDA regarding the design of IND-enabling studies for UBX1967, we determined that the duration of such preclinical studies would be longer than originally anticipated due to the extended exposure profile, which led us to decide to continue to preclinical studies of UBX1325 in parallel and delayed the commencement of our initial Phase 1 study for age-related eye diseases.
+In the second quarter of 2020, we decided to commence our initial Phase 1 clinical study in ophthalmology disease with UBX1325 in part because of its shorter exposure time.